 - Third Degree Burglary: punishable by a term of incarceration ranging from 3 to 5 years in New Jersey State Prison.

 If you or someone you love has been charged with burglary, finding a legal advocate can be the most important step toward achieving a successful outcome.
 Contact their office to speak with them today.

 Facing Burglary Charges?

 Breslow Law Offices have over 45 years of experience in the New Jersey justice system.
 They are committed to utilizing their substantial body of knowledge to defend their clients who face criminal charges in Essex County and across the State.
-To speak with an attorney at Breslow Law Offices free of charge about your case, contact their office now 973-239-8000 for a free consultation.
+To speak with an attorney at Breslow Law Offices about your case, contact their office now 973-239-8000 for a free consultation.